 Schools are free to spend the Pupil Premium as they see fit.
 However, they will be held accountable for how they have used the funding to support pupils from low-income families.
 The main purpose of the grant is to diminish the difference between Pupil Premium pupils and Non-Pupil Premium pupils.
 The funding is not ring fenced for individual pupils, but schools must account for how the funding is spent to achieve its aims.

 From 2014 all FS/KS1 children receive a non-chargeable dinner.
 It is essential that parents still apply for FSM when eligible otherwise funding will not be made available to the school.

 Pupil premium funding is available to:

-In the 2018 to 2019 financial year, schools will receive the following funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years:
+In the 2020-21 financial year, schools will receive the following funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years: